kishan1735/crypto-upi/README.md

-- This application has been made for an assignment for the course Cryptography
+- This application has been made for the course Cryptography

 ### Setup Guide
 - **Backend**